IBM-Cloud/terraform-provider-ibm/website/docs/d/lbaas.html.markdown

 # ibm\_lbaas

-Import the details of an existing IBM Bluemix load balancer as a read-only data source.
+Import the details of an existing IBM Cloud load balancer as a read-only data source.
 You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.

 ## Example Usage